• Skip to primary navigation

 Vegan Maftoul Salad

 This is a light yet filling vegan salad that is filld with fresh vegetables tossed through spices.
-Fabulous as a lunch or for a healthy summery dinner.
+Fabulous as a lunch or for a summery dinner.

 Maftoul Salad